 Permanently restricted net assets - represents net assets subject to donor-imposed stipulations that must be maintained permanently by the Center.
-The Center had no permanently restricted net assets at June 30, 2014 or 2013.
+The Center had permanent investment assets held at a community foundation.

 5. Cash and Cash Equivalents

 The Center considers all liquid investments with original maturities of three months or less to be cash equivalents.